cck33/guitar_scales/README.md

 This app is proudly open-source and is released under the MIT License, which you can review in the [LICENSE](LICENSE) file contained within this repository.

 ## Contributing
-We welcome contributions from the community!
+I do welcome contributions from the community!
 If you wish to contribute, please submit a pull request or open an issue for discussion.

 ## Support and Suggestions
 For support requests or to suggest new features, please open an issue in this repository.
 We aim to make the Guitar Scales app better with your feedback!